 The club was far less fortunate in the Premier League era, with the 1995 FA Cup being their only trophy in the two decades that followed.
 After being regulars in the lower half of the league table for a while, they had a mini-resurgence under David Moyes, who led the club to a fourth-place league finish in 2005 and the FA Cup final in 2009.

 During the years 2007-2014 Everton managed to place themselves at the top half of the league table every season.

 By Martin Wahl

-Everton has had several different logos over the years.
-In some the "EFC" letters have dominated, in others the drawing of Prince Rupert's Tower that is located in Everton Brow.
-Since 1938 has a motto in Latin been visible in most versions of the logo "Nil satis nise optimum" and means in English "Nothing but the best is good enough".
+Everton has been using several logos over the years.
+In some the "EFC" letters have dominated, in others the drawing of Prince Rupert's Tower, which is located in Everton Brow, has been most visible.
+Since 1938, a motto in Latin has been visible in most versions of the logo: "Nil satis nise optimum" and means in English "Nothing but the best is good enough".

 1. Dr. David France

 2. Илья Хохлов